Jamf (JAMF)

 For software companies like Jamf, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

-Jamf’s gross profit margin came in at 77.9% this quarter, marking a 1.4 percentage point decrease from 79.3% in the same quarter last year.
-Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs have been stable and it isn’t under pressure to lower prices.
+Jamf’s gross profit margin came in at 76% this quarter, marking a 3.3 percentage point decrease from 79.4% in the same quarter last year.
+Jamf’s full-year margin has also been trending down over the past 12 months, decreasing by 1.2 percentage points.
+If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs.

 9. Operating Margin

-Jamf’s expensive cost structure has contributed to an average operating margin of negative 8.1% over the last year.
-Unprofitable software companies require extra attention because they spend heaps of money to capture market share.
-As seen in its historically underwhelming revenue performance, this strategy hasn’t worked so far, and it’s unclear what would happen if Jamf reeled back its investments.
+Jamf’s expensive cost structure has contributed to an average operating margin of negative 5% over the last year.
+Unprofitable, high-growth software companies require extra attention because they spend heaps of money to capture market share.
+As seen in its fast historical revenue growth, this strategy seems to have worked so far, but it’s unclear what would happen if Jamf reeled back its investments.
 Wall Street seems to think it will face some obstacles, and we tend to agree.

-Over the last year, Jamf’s expanding sales gave it operating leverage as its margin rose by 11 percentage points.
+Over the last two years, Jamf’s expanding sales gave it operating leverage as its margin rose by 7.5 percentage points.
 Still, it will take much more for the company to reach long-term profitability.

 10. Cash Is King

-Jamf broke even from a free cash flow perspective in Q1.
-This result was good as its margin was 12.2 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
+Jamf’s free cash flow clocked in at $64.93 million in Q3, equivalent to a 35.4% margin.
+This result was good as its margin was 23.4 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
 Long-term trends carry greater meaning.

 Over the next year, analysts predict Jamf’s cash conversion will improve.
-Their consensus estimates imply its free cash flow margin of 6.4% for the last 12 months will increase to 19.3%, giving it more flexibility for investments, share buybacks, and dividends.
+Their consensus estimates imply its free cash flow margin of 16% for the last 12 months will increase to 19.8%, it options for capital deployment (investments, share buybacks, etc.).

 11. Balance Sheet Assessment